Find Cheap Life Insurance Quotes in Your Area

-The majority of cases where a life insurance beneficiary is contested have to do with divorce (former spouse wasn’t removed from policy) or changes made soon before death (predatory person convinced senior to make them sole beneficiary).
+The majority of cases where a life insurance beneficiary is contested have to do with divorce (former spouse wasn’t removed from the policy) or changes made soon before death (predatory person convinced senior to make them sole beneficiary).
 This is why we recommend keeping your list of beneficiaries updated regularly and actively informing your family about any changes.
 The reason to have life insurance is to provide financial coverage to those you care about and you don’t want the proceeds locked up in court for years.

 The only situation in which you wouldn’t be able to change a beneficiary would be if you’re declared legally incompetent.

 How beneficiaries can claim a life insurance policy

 In order for your beneficiary to make a death claim against your life insurance policy, they will need: